lqdev/luisquintanilla.me/_src/responses/21-years-of-wordpress.md

 > 3. Wikis are amazing, and our documentation should be wiki-easy to edit.
 > ...
 > 11. It’s important that we all do support, go to meetups and events, anything we can to stay close to regular end-users of what we make.

+Congrats to WordPress and the team on 21 years.
+I think the following are some good elements to keep building on.